What is dyspepsia?

 - Treatment of anxiety and depression helps to ease dyspepsia

 - Lifestyle changes are a big must.
-Dyspepsia is aggravated by stress, so, do find ways to deal with the stress, like counselling, deep breathing exercises, and mindful meditation
+Dyspepsia is aggravated by stress, so, do find ways to deal with the stress, like counseling, deep breathing exercises, and mindful meditation

 - Dietary precautions are a must, too